Blackstone Makes a Long-Term Bet on Britain’s Railway Arches

 Still, the lobby group known as Guardians of the Arches disputed the sale of the assets “in one job lot,” and in a statement demanded that the buyers commit to a transparent audit of rents and leases.

 Telereal Managing Director Adam Dakin said in an interview that about 900 of the arches are currently vacant, mostly due to their poor condition.
-He said this means the buyers can quickly grow rents by investing in the portfolio and without hitting existing tenants with rent increases.
+He said this means the buyers can quickly grow rents by investing in the portfolio, without hitting existing tenants with rent increases.

 --With assistance from Sharon Smyth.